kamranayub/kamranayub.github.io/input/posts/2017-07-12-conditional-dependency-injection.md

 `IDownloader.CanProcess` provides a contract that says we have to specify what a downloader can handle.
 Could we just as easily have done `Process(string[] types)`?
 Yes, we could but this way we are *guaranteeing* that a downloader *must* tell us whether it could handle any of the types we provide.
 Without this, there'd be no way to enforce this contract.
 Furthermore, having a check method allows us to ask, "How would I know if a downloader *didn't* handle my download type?".

 This is looking good.
 At this point, you could call it a refactoring job well done.
-Now it's time for the bonus round to snag those extra maintainability points.
+Now it's time to level up and snag [over 9000] extra maintainability points.

+<iframe src="https://giphy.com/embed/B6SyssSlTgPXq" width="480" height="480" frameBorder="0" class="giphy-embed" allowFullScreen></iframe>

 ## ToString or Not ToString?